How GLP-1 Meds Like Semaglutide Affect Fertility in Women Over 35

 GLP-1 Medications and PCOS

-Women with PCOS face unique fertility challenges that GLP-1 medications can help address:
+Women with PCOS face unique fertility challenges that GLP-1 medications can help address, particularly when insulin resistance is a contributing factor:

 Addressing the root cause: PCOS is fundamentally a metabolic disorder characterized by insulin resistance.
 Semaglutide directly targets this insulin resistance, potentially more effectively than weight loss alone.